Hair Growth & Hair Health

 What deficiency causes hair loss?

-Hair loss is commonly linked to deficiencies in iron, zinc, vitamin D, and biotin.
+Hair loss is most commonly associated with deficiencies in iron, zinc, vitamin D, and, less frequently, biotin.